ctb/titus-blog/src/research-software-reuse.rst

 blessing, but because software engineering is *hard* **hard** *hard*, and if you can't be bothered to learn how to use version control, you shouldn't be trusted to write software.

+This is true in much the same way that basic lab practices are indicative and important.
+If you wander into someone's lab and you see someone using TA buffer with lots of solid precipitate to pour a gel shift gel under the advisor's eyes, might you not wonder about the reliability of said lab's results?
+If the lab's PI says "don't worry about those negative PCR controls, they're always negative" -- run screaming, amiright?

+Every now and then some slick shyster comes my way (`usually Randy Olson <http://www.randalolson.com/>`__ or someone else from `Chris Adami's lab <http://adamilab.blogspot.com/>`__) and explains how honest-to-gosh, they have found that unit testing isn't as important as, say, functional testing in their simulations.
+Great!
+You have a reason based on experience -- I respect your right to have an opinion!
+It's the people who blithely dismiss Practice X (version control, usually) because "it's not that important, and I never learned it anyway" that drive me nuts.

 Punting on software remixability
 --------------------------------